Microplastics and Human Health: What We Learned from a Live Expert Discussion

 This is just the beginning

-This event marked an important moment, but not an endpoint.
+This event felt like an important moment, but not an endpoint.

 The conversation around microplastics and human health is only just beginning to take shape at a global level.
 As awareness grows, so does the responsibility to act.

-At Notpla, we are committed to continuing this work.
-That means creating space for dialogue, supporting the science, and accelerating material innovation.
+At Notpla, we are committed to continuing this work, creating space for dialogue, supporting the science, and accelerating material innovation.

 Because the materials we design today will shape the systems we live with tomorrow.